-tcp max_conns Specifies the maximum number of simultaneous TCP connections allowed to the local-host (see the local-host command).
+tcp max_conns Specifies the maximum number of simultaneous TCP connections for the entire subnet.
 The default is 0, which means unlimited connections.
-(Idle connections are closed after the idle timeout specified by the timeout conn command.)
-The recommended method for setting a connection limit is to use the module policy framework by setting a connection-limit on a class within a policy-map. udp For static PAT, specifies the protocol as UDP. udp_max_conns (Optional) Specifies the maximum number of simultaneous UDP connections allowed to the local-host (see the local-host command).
+(Idle connections are closed after the idle timeout specified by the timeout conn command.) udp For static PAT, specifies the protocol as UDP. udp udp_max_conns (Optional) Specifies the maximum number of simultaneous UDP connections for the entire subnet.
 The default is 0, which means unlimited connections.
 (Idle connections are closed after the idle timeout specified by the timeout conn command.)
-The recommended method for setting a connection limit is to use the module policy framework by setting a connection-limit on a class within a policy-map.